enociz/old/_posts/2016-06-02-History Revision.md

 Today we stand in footsteps millennia old.
 May we acknowledge the traditional owners whose cultures and customs have nurtured, and continue to nurture, this land, since men and women awoke from the great dream.
 We honour the presence of these ancestors who reside in the imagination of this land and whose irrepressible spirituality flows through all creation.

-**Contributors**: John Lock, Allen Joseph, Enoch Appathurai, Sean Bastians
+**Contributors**: John Lock, Allen Joseph, Enoch Appathurai, Sean Bastians, Eric Wang